f0rw4rd/f0rw4rd.github.io/_posts/2021-07-03-vulnhub-alfa.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/2021-07-03-22-25-00.png)

-The code outputted "/alfa-support" and this was much needed hint, my common enumeration wordlists where exhausted at this point.
+The code outputted "/alfa-support" and this was a much needed hint, because my common enumeration wordlists where exhausted at this point.

 ## 0x02: Exploitation